 Back then, a nightly occurrence was to push a burning bonfire off the edge of Glacier Point and create the 3,000 foot Yosemite Fire Fall.
 Visitors, my family included, would watch in wonder from Camp Curry.

-The Fire Fall was discontinued in 1968 out of environmental considerations.
-Although it made a lasting impression, that spectacle was subjugated in this young boy’s mind by the natural physical beauty of the Yosemity Valley with its soaring granite walls and waterfalls on a scale hard to imagine.
+The Fire Fall was discontinued in 1968 out of environmental considerations (what were they thinking.
+Although it made a lasting impression, that spectacle was subjugated in this young boy’s mind by the natural physical beauty of the Yosemite Valley with its soaring granite walls and waterfalls on a scale hard to imagine.

 One goal that had alluded me all those years was to hike to the very top of Half Dome, a grueling 16 mile trek.
 So when I first quit my job in 2009 to travel, I decided the time had come.